Collision shapes (2D)¶

 If you have an image with many small details, it's recommended to create a simplified version and use it to generate the collision polygon.
 This can result in better performance and game feel, since the player won't be blocked by small, decorative details.

-To use a separate image for collision polygon generation, create another Sprite, generate a collision polygon sibling from it then remove the Sprite node.
+To use a separate image for collision polygon generation, create another Sprite2D, generate a collision polygon sibling from it then remove the Sprite2D node.
 This way, you can exclude small details from the generated collision.

 You aren't limited to a single collision shape per PhysicsBody.
 Still, we recommend keeping the number of shapes as low as possible to improve performance, especially for dynamic objects like RigidBodies and KinematicBodies.
 On top of that, avoid translating, rotating, or scaling CollisionShapes to benefit from the physics engine's internal optimizations.